swtv-kaist/cs458-spring24/README.md

 ## Announcement

-Feb 15: Midterm exam on April 23 (1 week later from the midterm exam period)
+Feb 15: Midterm exam on April 23 (1 week later from the midterm exam period) due to the conflict w/ ICSE 2024 (April 14-20)

 ## Administrative Information